-YouTube: A wildly popular video sharing app and site owned by Google where registered users can upload and share videos with anyone able to access the platform.
-It has approximately 2.7 billion monthly active users who consume over I billion hours of content each day.
-It offers features including long-form videos, Shorts (short-form content), live streaming, and premium services.
+YouTube (app): is a wildly popular video sharing app and site owned by Google where registered users can upload and share videos with anyone able to access the site.
+It has over 2.5 billion average monthly users watching over one billion hours of videos every day.